Azure/TypeEdge/README.md

 </p>

 <!-- $$\hat \delta(\omega)=\frac {1}{\sqrt{2 \pi}}e^{-j \omega t_{0}}$$ -->
-which in our case, just a sine wave.
+which in our case equals to 1.

 You can observe this anomaly in the real time visualization page: